Pope Pius XII and the Holocaust: 1942 Christmas Address to College of Cardinals

-The Netherlands
+Netherlands

 On 26 July 1942, Dutch bishops, including Archbishop Johannes de Jong, issued a decree that openly condemned Nazi deportations of Dutch workers and Jews.
 The Nazi response was the rounding up of 245 Catholics of Jewish descent who were never heard from again.
 After this event, Sister Pascalina Lehnert said the Pope was convinced that while the Bishop's protest cost two hundred lives, a protest by himself would mean at least two hundred thousand innocent lives that he was not ready to sacrifice.
 While politicians, generals, and dictators might gamble with the lives of people, a Pope could not.
 Pius XII often repeated what he told the Italian ambassador to the Vatican in 1940, "We would like to utter words of fire against such actions [German atrocities] and the only thing restraining us from speaking is the fear of making the plight of the victims even worse."

 1942 letters

-On 18 September 1942, Pius received a letter from Monsignor Montini (future Pope Paul VI), saying, "the massacres of the Jews reach frightening proportions and forms".
+On 18 September 1942, Pius received a letter from Monsignor Giovanni Montini (future Pope Paul VI), saying, "the massacres of the Jews reach frightening proportions and forms".
 Later that month, Myron Taylor, U.S. representative to the Vatican, warned Pius that the Vatican's "moral prestige" was being injured by silence on European atrocities.
 According to Phayer, this warning was echoed simultaneously by representatives from Great Britain, Brazil, Uruguay, Belgium, and Poland.

-Taylor passed a US Government memorandum to Pius on 26 September 1942, outlining intelligence received from the Jewish Agency for Palestine which said that Jews from across the Nazi Empire were being systematically "butchered".
+Taylor passed along a US Government memorandum to Pius on 26 September 1942, outlining intelligence received from the Jewish Agency for Palestine which said that Jews from across the Nazi Empire were being systematically "butchered".
 Taylor asked if the Vatican might have any information which might tend to "confirm the reports", and if so, what the Pope might be able to do to influence public opinion against the "barbarities".
-Cardinal Maglione handed Harold H. Tittmann, Jr. a response to the letter on 10 October.
+Cardinal Secretary of State Maglione handed Harold H. Tittmann, Jr. a response to the letter on 10 October.
 The note thanked Washington for passing on the intelligence, and confirmed that reports of severe measures against the Jews had reached the Vatican from other sources, though it had not been possible to "verify their accuracy".
 At the same time, it said that "every opportunity is being taken by the Holy See, however, to mitigate the suffering of these unfortunate people."

-In December 1942, when Tittmann asked Cardinal Secretary of State Maglione if Pius would issue a proclamation similar to the Allied declaration "German Policy of Extermination of the Jewish Race", Maglione replied that the Vatican was "unable to denounce publicly particular atrocities".
+In December 1942, when Tittmann asked Maglione if Pius would issue a proclamation similar to the Allied declaration "German Policy of Extermination of the Jewish Race", Maglione replied that the Vatican was "unable to denounce publicly particular atrocities".
 That same month, a letter dated 14 December 1942 from Lothar Koenig, a German Jesuit and member of the Catholic anti-Hitler resistance, to Pius' secretary, a fellow German Jesuit named Robert Leiber, reported that the Nazis were killing up to 6,000 Jews and Poles daily from Rava Ruska, and that they were transporting them to the Belzec extermination camp.